Summer Declutter: 18 Areas to Clear Out Before Summer Hits

 If you garden or spend time in your yard during the summer, do a review of your lawn and garden supplies.
 This includes your lawn mower, weed eater, etc. Have equipment repaired if need be.
 If you no longer need items for this type of work but they are still in good working condition, donate or resell them to free up space in your garage.

 Are you a camping family?
-My husband has camped a ton with our boys as part of a father / son camping club.
+My husband camped for years with our boys as part of a father / son camping club.
 Camping gear can collect very quickly and all of a sudden you have every camping gadget or piece of equipment in your garage for the one time a year you go!
 Be honest about your summer camping goals and declutter anything that’s in poor condition (and is unrepairable) or never gets used.

 School’s out!
 Do a summer declutter of the school supplies, papers and artwork that was brought home the last year of school.